ArmintasP/Bioinf/Lab2/doc.md

 Phylogenetic trees were generated following homework instructions.
 Outputs of some inner steps can be found [here](https://github.com/ArmintasP/Bioinf/tree/main/Lab2).
 The results consist of two trees: one without an outgroup and the other with MN514967.7 as an outgroup.

 # Methodology
-The following sequences were collected from[NCBI](https://www.ncbi.nlm.nih.gov/):
+The following sequences were collected from NCBI:
 - Betacoronaviruses relating to NC_045512 with coverage better than 50%.
 - NC_045512 sequence itself.
 - MN514967.1 (camel coronavirus).